citp/privacy-policy-historical/l/lo/lon/londoneye.com.md

 As we are constantly improving our site, there may be developments in how we use your data.
 All such developments will be promptly notified to you in this policy, and where appropriate, through e-mail notification.

-The EDF Energy London Eye is owned and operated by The London Eye Company Limited.
+The EDF Energy London Eye is owned and operated by London Eye Management Services Limited.
 Registered Office: 3 Market Close, Poole, Dorset, BH15 1NQ.
 Registered in England No. 2896849